ssatguru/BabylonJS-EditControl.java/README.md

 ```
 editControl.switchTo(Mesh mesh);
 ```
-This quickly removes control from one mesh and attaches it to anotehr mesh.
+This quickly removes control from one mesh and attaches it to another mesh.

 The translation, rotation, scaling mode is maintained.